 Crumbled nuts (peanuts, almonds, whatever)

 Put about an ounce of chocolate chips in a small paper muffin cup (Betty Crocker, 50 to a package)..
-Put cups on a plate, put plate in microwave for 3 minutes.
+Put cups on a plate, put plate in microwave for two to three minutes.
 You want the chips to just melt.
 Take out, add some nuts, mix with a toothpick, sprinkle a little coarse salt on top, cool and freeze.

 The first one is free.
 Don't eat the paper.